freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 When you hear the word "schema", it could potentially mean any one of these, so **it's important to understand the context in which it is mentioned; when in doubt, clarify which schema is being referred to.**

 **Metadata is a set of data that describes another set of data**.
+An example of metadata in every day life would be the table of contents or a summary of a book.
 Since schemas describe how data are organized in databases, they are considered a type of metadata.
 Knowing the metadata of either the table or the database that you are using is important as it gives you critical context and information for any analysis you may do.

 #### **Normalization, Denormalization, and OLTP vs OLAP**